 - It is particularly effective in manufacturing processes, where it can identify waste areas and ways to increase productivity.

-Input the step names
+Input the names of the steps

 It means naming the process steps one after one accordingly; it is completely dependent on your production process.